easybuilders/easybuild/index.rst

 =====================================

 .. rubric:: Everything you need to know about EasyBuild,
-            the efficient way to manage software on High Performance Computing platforms.
+            the efficient way to manage software on High Performance Computing (HPC) platforms.

 Getting help
 ============